jckantor/CBE20255/README.md

-# Introduction to Chemical Engineering Analysis
+# CBE 20255 Introduction to Chemical Engineering Analysis

-*Introduction to Chemical Engineering Analysis* demonstrates the use of mass and energy balances for the analysis of chemical processes and products.
+**CBE 20255 Introduction to Chemical Engineering Analysis** demonstrates the use of mass and energy balances for the analysis of chemical processes and products.
 The notebooks in the repository show how to prepare and analyze conceptual flowsheets for chemical processes, perform generation-consumption analysis, and perform basic engineering calculations for stoichiometry, reactor performance, separations, and energy analysis.